Murdaugh: Death in the Family: Filming

 Principal photography commenced by March 2025 in Atlanta and surrounding areas.

 Release

-Murdaugh: Death in the Family premiered on Hulu on October 15, 2025, with the first three episodes and the rest debuting on a weekly basis until the series finale on November 19.
+The trailer of Murdaugh: Death in the Family was released on September 11, 2025.
+The series premiered on Hulu on October 15, with the first three episodes and the rest debuting on a weekly basis until the series finale on November 19.
+Internationally, the series was made available to stream on Disney+.